apache/causeway-site/content/intro/tutorials/step-by-step-petclinic.md

     * `SimpleApplication` -> `PetClinicApplication`
     * update `isis.properties`
     * update `web.xml`

+Note that `Pet` has both both Isis and JDO annotations:

+    @javax.jdo.annotations.PersistenceCapable(identityType=IdentityType.DATASTORE)
+    @javax.jdo.annotations.DatastoreIdentity(
+            strategy=javax.jdo.annotations.IdGeneratorStrategy.IDENTITY,
+             column="id")
+    @javax.jdo.annotations.Version(
+            strategy=VersionStrategy.VERSION_NUMBER,
+            column="version")
+    @javax.jdo.annotations.Unique(name="Pet_name_UNQ", members = {"name"})
+    @ObjectType("PET")
+    @Bookmarkable
+    public class Pet implements Comparable<Pet> {
+        ...
+    }

+where:

+* `PersistenceCapable` and `DatastoreIdentity` specify a surrogate `Id` column to be used as the primary key
+* `Version` provides support for optimistic locking
+* `Unique` enforces a uniqueness constraint so that no two `Pet`s can have the same name (unrealistic, but can refactor later)
+* `ObjectType` is used by Isis for its own internal "OID" identifier; this also appears in the URL in Isis' Wicket viewer and REST API
+* `Bookmarkable` indicates that the object can be automatically bookmarked in Isis' Wicket viewer

+The `Pets` domain service also has Isis annotations:

+    @DomainService(repositoryFor = Pet.class)
+    @DomainServiceLayout(menuOrder = "10")
+    public class Pets {
+        ...
+    }

+where:

+* `DomainService` indicates that the service should be instantiated automatically (as a singleton)
+* `DomainServiceLayout` provides UI hints, in this case the positioning of the menu for the actions provided by the service

 To run the application will require an update to the IDE configuration, for the changed name of the fixture class:

 <a href="resources/petclinic/030-01-idea-configuration-updated.png"><img src="resources/petclinic/030-01-idea-configuration-updated.png" width="600"></img></a>